CherryMiao/AssignarTestProject/README.md

 ## Technology and approach used on the project

  - Automation framework **Eclipse+Maven+TestNG+Selenium**

- This framework is popular, powerful and easy to use.
+ > This framework is popular, powerful and easy to use.
  - Java
  - XPath

- It is used to locate the page elements.
+ > It is used to locate the page elements.
 - HTTP Post request
 - JSON
 - Network traffic analysis
 - Management of test cases

-It is important to manage test cases well at first.
-In this project, test scripts are put into these 4 packages: com.util -> common utility functions com.pageObject -> elements and action functions of every single page com.testdata -> data separation principle selenium.testdemo -> test cases
+  > It is important to manage test cases well at first.
+In this project, test scripts are put into these 4 packages:
+  > com.util -> common utility functions
+  > com.pageObject -> elements and action functions of every single page
+  > com.testdata -> data separation principle
+  > selenium.testdemo -> test cases

 ## Challenges

- - **In the UI test case, it is difficult to simulate a user find the task exactly.**
+ - **In the UI test case, it is difficult to simulate a user finding the task exactly.**

-As elements on Allocation calendar page don't have unique attributes like id, name or other distinguishable attributes, it's difficult to locate them.
+  > As elements on Allocation calendar page don't have unique attributes like id, name or other distinguishable attributes, it's difficult to locate them.
 I use the workaround to go to the calendar page directly by URL.

 - **A lot of effort was spent on locating page elements.**

-Things will get harder when there are so many page elements without any unique identifiers.
+  > Things will get harder when there are so many page elements without any unique identifiers.
 This is a common challenge to UI automation testing.
 To improve the test productivity, the team must have the consensus that page elements should be designed with unique identifiers in the early stage.

 ## Future Improvements